-Licence Under Skilled Worker Visa, Student Visa & Tier 5 - Sponsorship Certificate
+Licence Under Skilled Worker Visa, Student Visa & Temporary Worker Visa - Sponsorship Certificate

-Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Tier 5 of the Points Based System and must therefore obtain a sponsor licence from the Home Office.
+Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Temporary workers of the Points Based System and must therefore obtain a sponsor licence from the Home Office.

 Any education provider that wishes to enrol an overseas student is required to ‘sponsor’ them under the Student Visa Category and must also obtain a sponsor licence from the Home Office.